Billy-Dickson/blog.dickson.me.uk/_posts/categories/2022-08-05-Linux-Command-line-tools.md

 ---
 layout: single
-title:  "How to - Remove exif data from photos using exiftool"
+title:  "How to - remove exif data from photos using Linux exiftool"
 date:   2022-08-10 13:37:08 +0000
 categories: Computing Linux Homelab
 publish: true